openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

-# TE-18.1 gRIBI MPLS in UDP Encapsulation with OC QoS scheduler
+# TE-18.1 gRIBI MPLS in UDP Encapsulation and Decapsulation

 Create AFT entries using gRIBI to match on next hop group in a network-instance and encapsulate the matching packets in MPLS in UDP.